YuusukeHashimoto/Kosensai_Gakkaten_Kinect-Tetris/README.md

 # Tetris-Kinect
 Source code for a game produced by the Nara-Kosen Festival in 2017.
 [Unity](https://unity.com/ja), a game engine, and [Kinect](https://developer.microsoft.com/ja-jp/windows/kinect/), a motion capture device, were used in the production of this game.
+The executable file is "GameV4.exe", which exists in this repository.

 <img src="image/play.png" width="700px">